technodevelopcorp/technodevelopcorp.github.io/README.md

-# Welcome to the TDCC app
+# Welcome to the TechnoDevelop app

 ## Running the application locally